How Your Dad Affects Your Relationships with Men

 Leaving sex aside, “well-fathered” daughters have more fulfilling relationships with their boyfriends or their husbands.
 Their relationships are more emotionally intimate and more secure.
 With the men in their lives, these daughters can express their opinions honestly, assert themselves without being aggressive, and stand their ground without fear of being rejected.

-In contrast, daughters who didn’t have good relationships with their fathers while growing up have more troubled relationships with men.
+In contrast, daughters who didn’t have good relationships with their fathers while growing up tend to have more troubled relationships with men.
 Not surprisingly, they are more likely to end up divorced than “well-fathered” daughters.
 They are either too timid or too aggressive in asking for what they need or when trying to resolve problems.
 They either settle for too little or are far too demanding in the expectations they put on men.
-Not feeling lovable or loved by her own dad, she expects men to provide her with unending attention, approval, and adoration.
+Someone who does not feel lovable or loved by her own dad may expect men to provide her with unending attention, approval, and adoration.

 Think of your relationships with men this way: A hungry person makes the worst grocery shopper.
 If you go into a grocery store hungry, you’re likely to buy junk food: You're in a hurry and you didn’t have a list of healthy foods to buy.
-In the same way, daughters who do not have good relationships with their dads have a “father hunger.”
+In the same way, daughters who do not have good relationships with their dads may have a “father hunger.”
 And when they go “shopping” for men, they tend to make the unhealthiest choices.
-In "Between Fathers & Daughters" you will find specific suggestions for improving your relationship with your dad.